elm-city-craftworks/course-001/PART_4.md

 both the client and the server?
 Explain your answer.

-**Q7:** What strategies could you use for testing code that makes use of sockets?.
+**Q7:** What strategies could you use for testing code that makes use of sockets?
 Consider both unit testing and end-to-end system testing in your response.

 **Q8:** Below are two minimal `TCPServer` examples, both of which